 With a background in biology and conservation she has spent her career in landscape and environmental planning and management.
-She spent 23 years with Land Use Consultants, acting as a Principal and Director of this multidisciplinary company.
-This was followed by appointment as a Professor of Landscape at the University of Sheffield where she was head of the Department of Landscape for 10 years and then Director of Learning and Teaching for the Faculty of Social Sciences.
+She spent twenty three years with Land Use Consultants, acting as a Principal and Director of this multidisciplinary company.
+This was followed by appointment as a Professor of Landscape at the University of Sheffield where she was head of the Department of Landscape for ten years and then Director of Learning and Teaching for the Faculty of Social Sciences.

 She joined the Board of Trustees in September 2012 and is a member of the Appointments Committee.

 Rick's career started as a management trainee at British European Airways in the late 1960's.
 He moved on to the Thomson Travel Group where, after spending three years in the USA setting up and acquiring travel companies, he became Management Services Director, before returning to British Airways in 1987.

 Between 1990 and 2001 Rick was responsible for Corporate Venturing at the airline, firstly as Managing Director of BA Speedwing and then as Managing Director of BA Enterprises.
 During this period he established 8 trading entities worldwide - in IT, consulting, offshore processing, retail, media, travel, health, Business Jets and the London Eye.